UsabilityEngineering/ux-portfolio-lesakal/j03/README.md

 #### By Luke Sakal, 5/17/2022
 Steam is known by just about everyone who has even glanced at modern PC gaming.
 Launched by Valve back when they still made big titles, Steam is the most dominant digital PC game store around, offering both indie games and AAA titles.

 When you use Steam, it becomes clear why it has retained the industry crown, even in the face of scandals and competitors like GOG or the Epic Games Store.
-I myself have been a user since they day they made Team Fortress 2 free-to-play.
+I myself have been a user since the day they made Team Fortress 2 free-to-play.
 Simpler times, then, no?

 ![image](https://user-images.githubusercontent.com/83680711/168796629-767d2316-1321-4814-a8d5-3db10ea7aa76.png)